You’ve probably heard people talk about having the ‘winter blues’, or maybe when it rains day after day, you start to feel a bit down yourself.

 Simple lifestyle changes can help, so here’s our ABC (and a little bit of D) top tips to help manage the symptoms of SAD.

 1. Ask for help early

-Although SAD is different from major depression, without help your symptoms can get worse.
+Although SAD usually only occurs in winter, without help your symptoms can get worse.
 Get help early.
-Your GP can recommend some more lifestyle changes or prescribe medications to help.
+Your GP can recommend some more lifestyle changes or prescribe medications or talking therapy to help.
 If you’ve suffered from SAD before, get help as soon as you start to notice any symptoms or talk to your doctor abut how you might prevent it.